Republic of Crimea (Russia): Human rights

-United Nations monitors (that had been in Crimea from 2 April to 6 May 2014) said they were concerned about treatment of journalists, sexual, religious and ethnic minorities and AIDS patients.
+United Nations monitors (who had been in Crimea from 2 April to 6 May 2014) said they were concerned about treatment of journalists, sexual, religious and ethnic minorities and AIDS patients.
 The monitors had found that journalists and activists who had opposed the 2014 Crimean referendum had been harassed and abducted.
 They also reported that Crimeans who had not applied for Russian citizenship faced harassment and intimidation.
 Russia said that it did not support the deployment of human rights monitors in Crimea.
 The (new) Crimean authorities vowed to investigate the reports of human rights violations.

 According to Human Rights Watch "Russia has violated multiple obligations it has as an occupying power under international humanitarian law – in particular in relation to the protection of civilians' rights."

 In its November 2014 report on Crimea, Human Rights Watch stated that "The de facto authorities in Crimea have limited free expression, restricted peaceful assembly, and intimidated and harassed those who have opposed Russia's actions in Crimea".
 According to the report, 15 persons went missing since March 2014; according to Ukrainian authorities 21 people disappeared.
 Head of the Republic Sergey Aksyonov pledged to find the missing persons as well as the culprits behind the kidnappings.
 Aksyonov regularly meets with a group of parents, whose children have gone missing, and human rights activists.
 These parents and human rights activists have complained that rotation of the team of investigators into these missing persons has harmed these investigations.

 Crimean Tatars

 The Mejlis of the Crimean Tatar People has come under the scrutiny of the Russian Federal Security Service, which reportedly took control of the building where the Mejlis meets and searched it on 16 September 2014.
 Crimean Tatar media said FSB officers also searched the office of the Avdet newspaper, which is based inside the Mejlis building.
 Several members of the Mejlis were also reportedly subjected to FSB searches at their homes.
 Several Crimean Tatar opposition figures were banned from entering Crimea for five years.
 Since Russia annexed Crimea several Crimean Tatars have disappeared or have been found dead after being reported missing.
 Crimean authorities state these deaths and disappearances are connected to "smoking an unspecified substance" and volunteers for the Syrian civil war; human rights activists claim the disappearances are part of a repression campaign against Crimean Tatars.

-In February 2016 human rights defender Emir-Usein Kuku from Crimea was arrested and accused of belonging to the Islamist organization Hizb ut-Tahrir although he denies any involvement in this organization.
+In February 2016 human rights defender Emir-Usein Kuku from Crimea was arrested and accused of belonging to the Islamist organization Hizb ut-Tahrir, although he denies any involvement in this organization.
 Amnesty International has called for his immediate liberation.

 In May 2018, Server Mustafayev, the founder and coordinator of the human rights movement Crimean Solidarity, was imprisoned by Russian authorities and charged with "membership of a terrorist organisation".
 Amnesty International and Front Line Defenders demand his immediate release.